 You might hear gussets being talked about and wonder what on earth the difference is.
 Most nappies have a single gusset, i.e. there is the normal leg elastic for containment and fit but nothing else.
 If you want to explore leg elastics in more detail, then take a look at the leg elastics page.

 Some nappies feature a double gusset.
-This gives an extra barrier of protection, not quite as good as a two-parter system would but better than with just a single gusset.
+This gives an extra barrier of protection, not quite as good as a two-parter system would in theory is better than a single gusset.

 There are two options for the design of a double gusset, either exterior or interior.

 An interior gusset is an additional line of elastic inside the nappy.
+From the outside the nappy will appear to be standard.
 It is either created by sewing a gathered line into the lining material.
 Or by adding elastic to the edges of the absorbent layer.
 As well as capturing solids they can also prevent ‘flooding’ which is when older children hold their bladder for a while and then produce a sudden, large amount of urine.
-The downside is, as well as additional sock marks it can also make solids more difficult to remove as it can gather in the elasticated creases.